 And with no other iOS 10 releases in sight, it’s possible that iOS 10.3.3 will serve as the final update for the iPhone 5.

-Maybe the first thing you'll want to do is dig into the early version of the iOS 11.1 update to get familiar with its changes.
-This way, you'll know exactly what you're getting into and there won't be any surprises.
+The first thing you'll want to do is dig into the beta to get familiar with its changes.
+This way, you'll know exactly what you're getting into if you do decide to download the software.

 The first two iOS 11.3 betas are packed with changes including new battery features, new Animojis for the iPhone X, and an assortment of enhancements and bug fixes.

 Our guide to the iOS 11.3 update will take you through the features and fixes you need to know about before you install.